MohitShukla/basis/auth/frontend/public/docs/basis-documentation/architecture/architecture.md

 1. **Code Quality**
    - **Github:** for version control
-   - **SonarQube** : Because Basis cares about code quality, technical debt, and early detection of bugs or security issues more than adding new features.
+   - **SonarQube** : code quality, technical debt, and early detection of bugs or security issues more than adding new features.

+1. **Unit Test Framework:** Jest for React.js, Next.js, TypeScript.
+- Has built-in features like mocking and snapshot testing.
+- You can use Jest to test React components, API routes, and other parts of your Next.js application.

 1. **Frontend**
    - React/Next.js web application
    - Bootstrap for UI components